dqops/dqo/docs/checks/column/uniqueness/distinct-count-change-30-days.md

 ---
-title: distinct count change 30 days data quality checks
+title: Distinct count change 30 days data quality checks, SQL examples
 ---
-# distinct count change 30 days data quality checks
+# Distinct count change 30 days data quality checks, SQL examples

 This check monitors the count of distinct values and compares it to the measure thirty days ago to overcome the monthly seasonability impact.
  It raises a data quality issue when the change exceeds an accepted threshold.